JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 # Install and Configure Go on Ubuntu

-Google developed [Go](https://golang.org/) out of a need for a simple yet powerful programming language.
+Google created [Go](https://golang.org/) out of a need for a simple yet powerful programming language.
 Go compiles quickly as a single binary, and it runs efficiently.
 While it's a good general-purpose language, it's particularly well-suited for networking and distributed systems, earning it a reputation as "the language of the cloud.”
 Learning Go is straightforward, since it contains a small set of keywords, making it a good choice for both beginner and experienced developers.
-This tutorial details the command-line installation and configuration of Go in Ubuntu 22.04.4 LTS, but the principles described here apply to other Debian Linux distributions, too.
+This tutorial details the command-line installation and configuration of Go on Ubuntu 22.04.4 LTS, but the principles described here apply to other Debian Linux distributions, too.

 ## Prerequisites

-For this tutorial, you need a computer running Ubuntu 22.04.4 LTS and admin access, an internet connection, and a good understanding of Linux command-line syntax.
+For this tutorial, you need a computer running Ubuntu 22.04.4 LTS and admin access, an internet connection, and a basic understanding of Linux command-line syntax.
 Download Ubuntu via the [Ubuntu 22.04.4 LTS release page](http://releases.ubuntu.com/jammy).
 For more information about the Linux command line, see the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

 ## Download and verify the installation file